phuc-nt/jira-cloud-mcp-server/README.md

 2. **Create Confluence Page**: When creating a Confluence page, use simple HTML content and do not specify parentId to avoid errors.

+3. **Update Confluence Page**: When updating a page, always include the current version number to avoid conflicts.
+You can also update labels (add/remove) and must use valid storage format for content.

-3. **Create Issue**: When creating new issues, only provide the minimum required fields (projectKey, summary) for best success.
+4. **Create Issue**: When creating new issues, only provide the minimum required fields (projectKey, summary) for best success.

-4. **Access Rights**: Ensure the configured Atlassian account has access to the projects and spaces you want to interact with.
+5. **Access Rights**: Ensure the configured Atlassian account has access to the projects and spaces you want to interact with.

 ## Security Note